malishav/OSCOAP/draft-selander-ace-object-security.md

 The Common Context structure contains the following parameters:

 * Context Identifier (Cid).
 Variable length byte string that identifies the security context.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Algorithm (Alg).
 Value that identifies the COSE AEAD algorithm to use for encryption.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Base Key (base_key).
 Byte string containing the key used to derive the security context {{sec-context-est-section}}.

 The Sender Context structure contains the following parameters:

 * Sender ID.
 Variable length byte string identifying the sending endpoint.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Length is determined by Algorithm.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Sender IV.
 Byte string containing the fixed portion of IV (context IV in {{I-D.ietf-cose-msg}}) to protect messages to send.
 Length is determined by Algorithm.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Sender Sequence Number.
 Non-negative integer enumerating the COSE objects that the endpoint sends, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
-Its value is initialized to 0 during set up of the security context.
+Its value is initialized to 0 during establishment of the security context.
 Maximum value is determined by Algorithm.

 The Recipient Context structure contains the following parameters:

 * Recipient ID.
 Variable length byte string identifying the sending endpoint.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Length is determined by the Algorithm.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Recipient IV.
 Byte string containing the context IV to verify messages received.
 Length is determined by Algorithm.
-Its value is immutable once the security context is set up.
+Its value is immutable once the security context is established.

 * Recipient Sequence Number.
 Non-negative integer enumerating the COSE objects received, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
-Its value is initialized to 0 during set up of the security context.
+Its value is initialized to 0 during establishment of the security context.
 Maximum value is determined by Algorithm.

 * Replay Window.
 The replay protection window for messages received, equivalent to the functionality described in Section 4.1.2.6 of {{RFC6347}}.
 The default window size is 64.